NervanaSystems/ngraph-tf/README.md

 Once the build and installation steps are complete, you can start using TensorFlow with nGraph backends.

-To enable nGraph in your python scripts
+To enable nGraph, in your python scripts

         import ngraph